MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-database-submission.md

 1. **Copy any existing values from the local APN database file** -- View the existing entries in the local APN database on your PC and copy these entries into a new XML file.
 If you don’t have any APN entries in the local copy of the APN database, skip this step and start with a blank XML file.

-2. **Modify values in the XML file according to the published APN schema** – Ensure that your APN entries follow the [APN database schema reference](apn-schema-definition.md).
+2. **Modify values in the XML file according to the published APN schema** – Ensure that your APN entries follow the APN database schema reference.

 3. **Generate your hardware IDs** – Hardware IDs specify one or more hardware identification strings that match the SIM characteristics to an APN entry in the database.
-Each string is specified by a [HardwareId](hardwareid-apnxml.md) element.
+Each string is specified by a HardwareId element.
 We recommend that you use mbidgenerator.exe to generate your hardware IDs.
 For more information, see [Using mbidgenerator.exe to generate hardware IDs](using-mbidgeneratorexe-to-generate-hardware-ids.md).

-4. **Validate that the file you generated conforms to the published APN database schema** -- Always perform a schema check to ensure that the file you have generated conforms to the [APN database schema reference](apn-schema-definition.md).
+4. **Validate that the file you generated conforms to the published COSA database settings** -- Always perform a schema check to ensure that the file you have generated conforms to the [Desktop COSA database settings](desktop-cosa-database-settings.md).

 5. **Overwrite the APN connectivity database on the PC with your new database**